mbrunoviegas/MontaPalavras/README.md

 # Monta Palavras
 This is a project to applcation process in Letras.

-The main objective of this process, was get existent words from a input string.
+The main objective of this process, was getting existent words from an input string.
 Then, comparing each one and check which one has the most value.

 For this, I used the Trie Tree data structre and an indirect recursive function to walkthrough it and get all words.